ea4eoz/ka-keyer/README.md

 These two lines define the maximum and minimum ratios for the dash.
 Using WinKeyer commands through a computer you can go as low as 20 (1:2) and as high as 40 (1:4).
 Nominal value is 30 (1:3)

+These ranges has been selected as the most useful ones for high speed CW intelligibility as well as normal and casual Morse speeds.
+I don't recomment you to change them.

 You will get a compiler error if you put bad values into these defines.

 ## Return to the original firmware